plioi/plioi.github.io/_posts/2022-08-11-benchmarking-parsley-span-t-upgrade.md

 The repetition scenario heavily favored the span-heavy tools System.Text.Json and Parsley.

 Parsing typical documents is mostly a toss-up now, though System.Text.Json excels.
 This isn't surprising, as that's exactly its motivating use case.
+What is surprising is that for the typical case, Parsley landed in second place.
+This scenario used to be *38 times* slower than the highly optimized System.Text.Json, but is now only *2 times* slower, all due to spans.

 Overall, applying spans alone not only brought Parsley into the stadium, but also made it highly competitive in this benchmark.
 As a result, the different tools can instead be evaluated for their ease of use, user-facing feature set, and communities rather than merely their performance characteristics.
 That's much more interesting, and can result in much better diversity of features, than having to choose a tool by performance alone.